Application perspectives

 - Enter a name for your application perspective.

-- To define your application perspective using tags, click Add filter.
+- To define your application perspective by using tags, click Add filter.

-Each call that matches the filters, including calls to any database or messaging services that are invoked within the application, is associated with this application perspective.
+Each call that matches the filters, including calls to any database or messaging services that are started within the application, is associated with this application perspective.

 There is also an option to apply filters and group by the source or destination of a call.